 Conversation Program | Friday 28 October | 5.00 - 6.00pm

-Presented over four weeks at key design institutions across Sydney, the Bangawarra Design Yarning series celebrates excellence in First Nations design in Australia.
-The program connects leading First Nations designers working in graphics, object, architecture, fashion, and jewellery with guest curators and producers to discuss the power of creative practice.
+Presented over four weeks at key design institutions across Warrang/Sydney, 'Barangga' is a yarning series that celebrates culture and community in First Nations design and making practices across Australia.
+The program connects leading First Nations designers and creatives working in graphics, digital design, object, tool making, weaving, sculpture, painting, and more, with renowned First Nations curators and producers to discuss the power of creative practice.

 Travis De Vries is a Gamilaroi man and award-winning artist and creative working across digital art, graphic design, painting, sculpture, and photography, as well as dance and performance.
 He is the founder and director of Awesome Black, a creative social enterprise developing original First Nations talent and unique storytelling content across a variety of mediums.
 Storytelling is at the heart of Travis' practice which explores personal and universal themes of Indigeneity, violence, destruction, politics, love, death, and relationships.
 Travisâ€™ practice has taken him from performing on stage with Bangarra Dance Theatre, to exhibiting widely in Australia and the UK, and producing bespoke arts programs for Indigenous community.